metascript/metascript/README.md

 Metascript supports real macros!
 Here is how we could define an '@' operator that behaves like the Coffeescript one:

 ```
-meta
-  macro "@"
-    predecence: KEY
+#defmacro @
+  arity: unary
+  precedence: HIGH
-    expand: do
+  expand: (arg) ->
-      var code = \<- this.arg
-      code.replaceTag('arg', expr.argAt(0))
-      give! code
+    `this . ~`arg

 var obj = {
   a: 1
   b: 2
   m: () -> (@a + @b)
 }

 obj.m().should.equal(3)
 ```

+In the above code '`' is the *quote* operator, and '~`' is the *unquote* one.

-More generally, the core Metascript language is relatively small and every advanced construct can be implemented with macros.
+More generally, the core Metascript language is relatively small and every advanced construct can be implemented with macros (about metaprogramming, the only primitive is a very basic '#quote' operator, everything else is done with macros, including ` and ~`).

 Motivation